lmmx/watir-paper-scanner/README.md

 <sup>Original goal: "<i>Browser automation using Watir (Web Application Testing in Ruby) to pull metadata from pages where unavailable through XML.</i>"</sup>

-The <i>corresponding author</i> (CA) of a paper is for some bizarre reason unavailable through Pubmed's search results, so I'm writing a few Ruby scripts in an attempt to obtain it on demand.
+The <i>corresponding author</i> (CA) of a paper isn't available through Pubmed's search results, so I'm writing a few Ruby scripts in an attempt to obtain it on demand.

-For anyone interested in how it works, the CA is indicated on an article's abstract page by:
+For anyone interested in how this works, the CA is indicated on an article's abstract page by:
 <ul>
 <li> [<i>most simply</i>] an xref tag enclosing an asterisk (*)
 <li> an xref tag with attribute ref-type="corresp"